JeremySCook/JC-Pro-Macro-2/documentation/README.md

     • Mouse Jiggler
     • FCPX Helper

-The real power of this keyboard is that you can customize it as you see fit.
+The real power of this keyboard, however, is that you can customize it as you see fit.
 You also don’t need any sort of program running on your computer to take advantage of it,
-as the computer simply sees it as a secondary keyboard.
+as the computer simply sees it as a secondary keyboard and/or mouse.

-One could argue this makes it quite future proof, however, programming it, as of this writing will
+One could argue this makes it quite future proof, however, programming it, as of this writing, will
 require you to use the Arduino IDE.
 That being said, the design is very hackable, and I hope that
 others develop new ways to program and use it, perhaps which I’d never even thought of.
 This document
 will help you get started.